mjosaarinen/pqps/suppercop/README.md

 ## How

 Here I'm using Intel's Running Average Power Limit (RAPL) built-in energy measurement feature.
-It's available in most recent CPUs (both my personal laptop and desktop systems have it, and they're not particularly new or expensive).
+It's available in most currently Intel CPUs (after "Sandy Bridge" -- roughly 2011).
+AMD processors (eg. Ryzen) do not seem to support it.

 RAPL updates the energy counters approximately every 1ms, which is quite coarse (few million cycles).
 Furthermore access is performed